bookofproofs/bookofproofs.github.io/_sources/history/20th-century.md

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Schneider/">Theodor Schneider</a>

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Ledermann/">Walter Ledermann</a>
-: A refugee from Germany, Walter Ledermann did his doctorate at St Andrews and taught here until 1946.
+: A refugee from Germany who did his doctorate at St Andrews and taught here until 1946.
 He did important work in algebra and in particular in group theory.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Sawyer/">Warwick Sawyer</a>

-<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Chow/">Sarvadaman Chowla</a>
+<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Chow/">Wei-Liang Chow</a>
+: A Chinese mathematician known for his work in algebraic geometry.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Hahn_Wolfgang/">Wolfgang Hahn</a>